kehantan/labbook/docs/protein/bradford.rst

     * :math:`\frac{A_590}{A_450}`

+**Results**

-#.
-Plot the graph in GraphPad Prism or Microsoft Excel.
+* Plot the graph in GraphPad Prism or Microsoft Excel.
 * If using GraphPad Prism, use the linear regression model and fit the standard line into the data, better if R\ :sup`2` = 0.99.
+* Examine plot, trendline should be linear

-#.
-Obtain the formula that describe the line of best fit of BSA standard cruve, :math:`y=mx+c`
+* Obtain the formula that describe the line of best fit of BSA standard cruve, :math:`y=mx+c`